karimendes/yongtube/README.md

 **Features**

-- Responsive and functional search bar: It filters videos according to your search.
+- Responsive and functional search bar: Filters videos according to your search.
-- Functional Sidebar: Fast access to other project pages (home: main page; playlists: page dedicated to playlists and; subscriptions: page dedicated to JYP Entertainment and Stray Kids channels).
+- Functional sidebar: Fast access to other project pages (home: main page; playlists: page dedicated to playlists and; subscriptions: page dedicated to JYP Entertainment and Stray Kids channels).
-- Video Section: Displays videos with thumbnails and detailed descriptions.
+- Video section: Displays videos with thumbnails and detailed descriptions.
-- External Links: Connects to official YouTube channels, such as Stray Kids and JYP Entertainment.
+- External links: Connects to official YouTube channels, such as Stray Kids and JYP Entertainment.
-- Adaptive Design: Adjusts to different devices using responsive CSS.
+- Adaptive design: Adjusts to different devices using responsive CSS.

-**Project Structure**
+**Project structure**
 1. index.html: Main file containing the site's structure.
 2. results.html: File dedicated to filtered searches made in the search bar.
 3. style.css: Style sheet responsible for the visual design.
 4. img/ folder: Contains images and icons used in the site.
-5. script.js: File which contains the logic structure made for search filtering.
+5. script.js: File containing the logic structure made for search filtering.

 **Prerequisites**

 - A modern browser like Google Chrome, Mozilla Firefox, or Microsoft Edge.
 - Access to the style.css and img/ files properly linked to the project.

-**How to Use**
+**How to use**

 1. Clone the repository or copy the files to your computer.
 2. Please make sure all the files (index.html, style.css, img/ folder, results.html, and script.js) are in the same directory.
 3. Open the index.html file in a web browser.
 4. Explore the navigation, videos, and available links.

+**For programmers**

+- Feel free to customize your project in your own style by changing fonts, colors, videos, and images.
+- In the case of developing a whole new project inspired by YongTube, I kindly ask you to give me credit.
+Also, have fun!

 **Note: This project is still under development**